metacpan/metacpan-cpan-extracted/distros/M/Mail-Exim-Blacklist-Geolocation/README.md

 A Perl module for the [Exim](https://www.exim.org/) mailer that maps IP addresses to two-letter country codes such as "DE", "FR" and "US".
-SpamAssassin can use these country codes to filter junk e-mail.
+SpamAssassin can use these country codes to filter junk email.

     acl_check_rcpt: